Labdhiiii/Multilingual-Text-Recognization-and-Translation/README.md

+# Multilingual-Text-Recognization-and-Translation
-# Multilingual-Text-Recognization-and-Translation: This notebook outlines a simple pipeline for recognizing and translating multilingual text from images using OCR and translation models.
+This notebook outlines a simple pipeline for recognizing and translating multilingual text from images using OCR and translation models.
 ---
 *Code Flow*
 * Install required libraries.